 Civil and Military Aviation

-Civil aviation includes all non-military aviation like commercial and private flying.
-This field has two major categories: general aviation, which includes all commercial and private flights, and scheduled air transport such as cargo and passenger flights that operate on a scheduled basis.
+Civil aviation includes all non-military aviation, like commercial and private flying.
+This field has two major categories: general aviation, which consists of all commercial and private flights, and scheduled air transport, such as cargo and passenger flights, that operate on a scheduled basis.

 Military aviation, on the other hand, involves using various military aircraft as well as other flying machines that primarily conduct aerial warfare.